theluxury/emacs-profile/memsql.md

 Filesystem     Inodes IUsed IFree IUse% Mounted on /dev/xvda1       8.0M  8.0M   885  100% /
 ```
 to see that inodes were full.
 I restarted the node and afterwards root was able to write files.
-After that, the question became tricky.
-There are few options to give ubuntu write access to root partition, but none of them seemed great.
+After that, the solution to this problem became tricky.
+There are few options to give ubuntu write access to root partition, none of them seemed great.
-I could `sudo chmod a+w /` to give all users root write access, but that didn't seem great.
+I could `sudo chmod a+w /` to give all users root write access, but that is potentially unsafe.
 Changing the owner of the root partition of ubuntu would not work.
-The best option is most like `sudo usermod -aG sudo ubuntu`.
+The best option is most likely `sudo usermod -aG sudo ubuntu`.
 However, I didn't think giving ubuntu full sudo permission was wise.
 Here is a link describing why all the choices are bad,
-as well as an alternative solution using ACl.  http://serverfault.com/questions/188537/giving-user-read-permissions-everywhere-linux
+as well as an alternative solution using ACL.  http://serverfault.com/questions/188537/giving-user-read-permissions-everywhere-linux
-In real life, I would probably ask for help before proceeding, so therefor I left this problem 'blank'
+In real life, I would probably ask for help before proceeding, so therefore I left this problem 'blank'

 6: The alias already existed on the node.
 But the command to do it would be